LordEvron/lordevron.github.io/_posts/2025-02-26- karpenter-on-aws.md

 * **Simplified Configuration and Management:**
-  Karpenter's declarative configuration and Kubernetes-native design make it easy to integrate with existing Kubernetes workflows.
-This simplifies cluster management and reduces the learning curve for operators.
+  Karpenter's declarative configuration by using Kubernetes-native yaml files make it easy to integrate with existing Kubernetes workflows.
+This simplifies cluster management and reduces the learning curve.

 * **Easier Node Updates:**